Iran hacking Trump? AI deepfakes? Cyber side of 2024 election heats up.

 Why We Wrote This

-Recent days have seen false allegations of AI meddling, actual AI meddling, and reports of old-style hacking all involving the election campaign.
-Yet so far, this election’s cyber chaos may be less impactful than experts feared.
+Recent days have seen false allegations of AI meddling, actual AI meddling, and reports of old-style hacking all involving the U.S. election campaign.
+Yet so far, this election’s cyberchaos may be less impactful than experts worried.

 Cyber meddlers are still making trouble.
 Yet they appear to be relying on traditional tactics more than on AI.
 In the latest example, Iranian hackers may have stolen information from the Trump campaign.